YorkEarwaker/Electrical-Engineering/rpi-z/README.md

 enable_uart=1
 ```
 * Put MicroSD Card Adapter back into Extension cable in RPi Zero env
-* Plugin jumper wires to RPi Zero, see above circuit diagram
+* Plugin jumper wires to RPi Zero GPIO, see above circuit diagram above.
 * Plugin USB A, from RPi Debug Probe, to Dell Ubuntu,
 * Plugin PSU to main socket,
 * Wait a two or three minutes for ACT LED on RPi Zero go solid green
 * Open Terminal cli in Ubuntu Gnome
-* See if RPi Debug Probe is recognized as a device on the USB bus
+* See if RPi Debug Probe is recognized as a device on the USB bus.
+It is.
 ```
 $ lsusb
 Bus 001 Device 001: ID 1d6b:0002 Linux Foundation 2.0 root hub